jurijat/showcase-tokens/README.md

    - Attempts to create check run annotations via the GitHub API
    - Will fail even with all possible permissions set on the PAT

-This demonstrates an interesting limitation: while the default `GITHUB_TOKEN` can create both simple workflow command annotations (using `::warning::` syntax) and check run annotations via the GitHub API, a PAT cannot create check run annotations despite having broader permissions in other areas.
+This demonstrates an interesting limitation: while the default `GITHUB_TOKEN` can create check run annotations via the GitHub API, a PAT cannot create check run annotations despite having broader permissions in other areas.

 ## PR Creation Demo